mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

    the facet instance using `getCtr(facet)`

 2. the `installActions` function installs callback functions for the "selectItem" operation of the `Selection` facet and for the
    "highlightItem" operation of the `Highlight` facet.
-The "selectItem" operation has two callbacks: `handleSelectItem` (which is labelled with "select") and `highlightFollowsSelection` (which has no label).
-As we shall see later, this has the effect that after `handleSelectItem` is called, the `highlightFollowsSelection` function is also invoked.
+The "selectItem" operation has two callbacks: `handleSelectItem` (which handles the
+   "select" trigger) and `highlightFollowsSelection` (which is called after the "select" trigger was handled).

 3. the `_installPolicies()` function sets up additional rules inside the container.
 Often these rules declare data mappings that route information from one facet to the other.
 The `mapData` function creates this mapping using MobX such that the output is updated